Q&A: Qatar's falling out with its Arab neighbors

-DUBAI, United Arab Emirates (AP) — The decision by four Arab nations to cut ties with Qatar marks the culmination of years of tension among a historically tightknit alliance of energy-rich Gulf Arab states that share borders, a common heritage and a strong alliance with Washington.
+DUBAI, United Arab Emirates (AP) — A decision by four Arab nations to cut ties with Qatar marks the culmination of years of tension among a historically tightknit grouping of energy-rich Gulf Arab states that share borders, a common heritage and a strong alliance with Washington.

-The move reflects longstanding anger at Qatar’s support for Islamist groups that are outlawed as terrorist organizations by other Arab nations, as well as the increasingly bitter rivalry between Saudi Arabia and Iran.
+The move reflects longstanding anger at Qatar’s support for Islamist groups that are outlawed by other Arab nations, as well as the increasingly bitter rivalry between Saudi Arabia and Iran.

 How severe the impact will be on Qatar, which hosts the region’s main U.S. military base used to launch strikes on the Islamic State group, depends on what further measures will be taken.